marcoguerri/marcoguerri.github.io/_drafts/2016-05-19-mp30-data-corruption.markdown

 like tcpdump or wireshark can be really useful in this case as they provide information on the correctness of the checksum.
-The easiest way that came to mind to test this use case was to develop a *netfilter* kernel module that would mangle outgoing packets at layer 2, preventing somehow the NIC to recompute the checksum when checksum offloading is enabled.
-Linux also provides ways to use a network scheduling algorithm (or queue discipline) that corrupt outgoing packets.
-In particular, the *netem* (Network Emulator) scheduler allows to perform randomized packet corruption.
+The easiest way that came to mind to test this use case was to develop a *netfilter* kernel module that would mangle outgoing packets at layer 2 on the client side, preventing somehow the NIC to recompute the checksum when offloading is enabled.
+Linux also provides ways to use a network scheduling algorithm (or queue discipline) that corrupts outgoing packets.
+In particular, the *netem* (Network Emulator) scheduler allows to perform randomized packet corruption via *tc* command as follows

 {% highlight console %}
-sudo tc qdisc add dev lo root netem corrupt 10
+sudo tc qdisc add dev lo root netem corrupt <CORRUPTION RATE>
 {% endhighlight %}

-However, there's not much space for tuning: with the line above what we are saying is "corrupt 10% of the *sk_buff*, with corruption meaning the flip of one random bit.
+However, there's not much space for tuning when using netem: with the line above what we are saying is "corrupt \<CORRUPTION RATE\>% of the *sk_buff*, with corruption meaning flipping one random bit.
 The relevant code from *net/sched/sched_netem.c* which does the corruption is the following: